09:00 Registration (with Coffee & Tea)

 Emma van Bodegraven (Utrecht) Drivers of brain tumor invasion (15')

-Mark de Gooijer (Amsterdam) Tba (15')
+Mark de Gooijer (Amsterdam) Mitochondrial damage triggers therapy-induced senescence in glioblastoma (15')

 Session 33: Neuromodulators make neurons shine: new optical tools to unravel cellular function